Baghdad Khatun: Abu Sa'id

 Anatolia.
 During this time, Abu Sa'id fell in love with Dilshad Khatun, Baghdad's niece, the daughter of Dimasq Kaja and granddaughter of Chupan.
 He divorced Baghdad and married her in 1333.
 Baghdad lost her power and authority to a great extent.
-At the end of life, he was not happy with his wives, but loved Dilshad very much.
-Therefore, Baghdad became very jealous.
+At the end of his life, he was not happy with his wives but loved Dilshad very much.
+This made Baghdad very jealous.

 Death

-After Abu Sa'id's death in 1335, Arpa Ke'un was crowned on the Ilkhanid realm but Baghdad did not obey him and he executed her with the pretext of her secret alliance with the enemy Öz Beg Khan and poisoning of Abu Sa'id.
-She was beaten to death by Khwaja Lulu, a Greek slave in the bath on 16 December 1335.
+After Abu Sa'id's death in 1335, Arpa Ke'un was crowned on the Ilkhanid realm but Baghdad did not obey him and he executed her on the pretext of her secret alliance with the enemy Öz Beg Khan and poisoning of Abu Sa'id.
+She was beaten to death by Khwaja Lulu, a Greek slave, in the bath on 16 December 1335.